UAE Cabinet increases Emiratisation rate to 2% annually

-ABU DHABI: The UAE Cabinet, chaired by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, has adopted resolutions and incentives package to enhance the participation of Emirati talents in the private sector.
+United Arab Emirates: Chaired by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, the UAE Cabinet has adopted resolutions and incentives package to enhance the participation of Emirati talents in the private sector.

 The resolutions come within NAFIS, the federal program that aims to increase the competitiveness of the Emirati workforce and to facilitate the private sector employment of UAE citizens.

-The incentives include reducing the service fees of the Ministry of Human Resources and Emiratisation by 80 percent for private sector establishments, which accomplish major achievements in terms of recruitment and training of Emirati citizens.
+The incentives include reducing the service fees of the Ministry of Human Resources and Emiratisation by 80% for private sector establishments, which accomplish major achievements in terms of recruitment and training of Emirati citizens.

-The Cabinet approved increasing the Emiratisation rate to 2 percent annually from High-skilled jobs in establishments that employ 50 workers or more.
-The step aims at creating more than 12,000 job opportunities annually for citizens in all economic sectors.
+The Cabinet approved increasing the Emiratisation rate to 2% annually from High-skilled jobs in establishments that employ 50 workers or more.
+The step aims at creating more than 12 thousand job opportunities annually for citizens in all economic sectors.

-Dr. Abdulrahman Al Awar, Minister of Human Resources and Emiratisation, said that the benefits offered by NAFIS support Emirati talents in the private sector.
+HE.
+Dr. Abdulrahman Abdulmannan Al Awar, Minister of Human Resources and Emiratisation said that the benefits offered by NAFIS support Emirati talents in the private sector.

-Dr. Al Awar added that reducing 80 percent of the service fees of the Ministry for establishments that accomplish substantial achievements in terms of recruitment and training of Emirati citizens will further contribute to achieve NAFIS objectives.
+Al Awar added that reducing 80% of the service fees of the Ministry for establishments that accomplish substantial achievements in terms of recruitment and training of Emirati citizens will further contribute to achieve NAFIS objectives.

-Al Awar stressed that the new resolutions will increase the participation of Emirati talents in the private sector by creating more than 12 thousand jobs annually, with an annual increase of 10 percent for the 5 coming years.
+Al Awar stressed that the new resolutions will increase the participation of Emirati talents in the private sector by creating more than 12 thousand jobs annually, with an annual increase of 10% for the 5 coming years.

-Ghannam Al Mazrouei, Secretary-General of the Emirati Talent Competitiveness Council, said that NAFIS ensures the efficiency of the Emiratisation approach, while offering significant incentives to private sector establishments that achieve substantial milestones in terms of recruitment and training of Emirati citizens.
+Ghannam Al Mazrouei, General Secretary of the Emirati Talent Competitiveness Council said that NAFIS ensures the efficiency of the Emiratisation approach, while offering significant incentives to private sector establishments that achieve substantial milestones in terms of recruitment and training of Emirati citizens.

-Al Mazrouei expected that private sector establishments will commit to the new resolutions and will increase Emiratisation by 2 percent for high-skilled jobs until achieving the 10 percent target by the 2026, stressing that private sector establishments will benefit from NAFIS.
+Al Mazrouei expected that private sector establishments will commit to the new resolutions and will increase Emiratisation by 2% for high-skilled jobs until achieving the 10% target by the 2026, stressing that private sector establishments will benefit from NAFIS.

 NAFIS offers various benefits including the Emirati Salary Support Scheme where UAE citizens will be offered a one-year salary support of up to Dh8,000 per month during training and a monthly support of up to Dh5,000 will be paid for up to five years for university graduates.

-The program provides UAE citizens specialised in fields such as coders, nurses and accountants with a top-up on their existing salaries.
+The program provides UAE citizens specialized in fields such as coders, nurses and accountants with a top-up on their existing salaries.

 NAFIS also offers Private Sector Child Allowance Scheme.
 The scheme is monthly grant made to Emirati staff working in the private sector of up to Dh800 per child up to a maximum of Dh3,200 per month.